quarkiverse/quarkus-bon-jova-rockstar/demo-script.md

 	- extra steps to invoke .rock programs
        - then, as a bonus, live reload works
       - then, as a bonus, can have other dev ui stuff like rockometer

+      Idea: Paste in real songs, see how far they go - then, if it fails, comment out the line with parentheses (which will work, because live reload)